 Michel Germain Fragrances Containing Rose

-- Sexual Paris Tendre Eau de Parfum: Tender floras of French Rose, Freesia, and Blue Violet Orris swirl with the French Champagne Mandarin.
+- Sexual Paris Tendre Eau de Parfum: Tender floras of French Rose, Freesia, and Blue Violet Orris swirl with the French Chardonnay Mandarin.

 - Deauville France Eau de Parfum: A fruity blend of succulent Pink Mango and delicious Red Mandarin unfolds alluring Lotus Flower, euphoric French Jasmine, and sexy Rose Absolute.